Learn the Basics First

 What’s the difference between term and whole life insurance?

-Term life provides coverage for a specific period (like 10 or 20 years) and is generally more affordable upfront.
+Term life provides coverage for a specific period (like 10, 20, or even 30 years) and is generally more affordable upfront.
 Whole life lasts your entire life, builds guaranteed cash value over time, and can be used as a financial asset during your lifetime.

-Can I borrow from my policy, and how does that affect my coverage?
+Can I borrow from my whole life policy, and how does that affect my coverage?

 Yes, you can borrow against your policy’s cash value tax-free.
 However, any unpaid loan balance will reduce the death benefit paid to your beneficiaries if not repaid.